 Beach House Recovery Center » Mental Health Disorders » Anxiety

-Anxiety disorder is a mental health condition characterized by excessive and often uncontrollable feelings of worry, fear, or unease.
+Anxiety disorders are mental health conditions characterized by excessive and often uncontrollable feelings of worry, fear, or unease.

-Anxiety treatment can help manage the symptoms and triggers of several types of anxiety disorders.
+Treatment can help manage anxiety disorder symptoms and triggers of several types of anxiety disorders.
 The most common include:

 Other common phobias include: